zzzprojects/learn-orm/tutorials/dapper-contrib/delete-data.md

 }
 ```

-If you retrieve all the books from the database, you will see that the above records are no longer available.
+If you retrieve all the books from the database, you will see that the above records of specified ids are no longer available.

 ```csharp
 private static void GetAllBooks()